MEET THE LAB

 Anna Schweiger

 I am a remote sensing scientist and ecologist.
 My research interests include investigating the association between plant spectra, plant form and function, and developing methods and theory for remote sensing of biodiversity, ecosystem function and services across biological, spatial, and temporal scales.
 I'm also interested investigating and mapping plant traits and functional groups, plant species and disease with spectroscopy, and in using remotely sensed vegetation traits to assess the behavior and diversity of other organism groups, including mammals and birds.
-Originally from Austria, I love downhill, back-country, and cross-country skiing, but I can also enjoy myself at the beach with a good book.
+Born and raised in Austria, I love downhill, back-country, and cross-country skiing, but I can also enjoy myself at the beach with a good book.

 Ceili DeMarais